Logistic map: Dynamical systems example

-Now this is important given this was the initial approach of Henri Poincaré to study dynamical systems and ultimately chaos starting from the study of fixed points or in other words states that do not change over time (i.e. when $x_n=...=x_1=x_0=f(x_0)$).
+This was the initial approach of Henri Poincaré to study dynamical systems and ultimately chaos starting from the study of fixed points or, in other words, states that do not change over time (i.e. when $x_n = ... = x_1 = x_0 = f(x_0)$).
 Many chaotic systems such as the Mandelbrot set emerge from iteration of very simple quadratic nonlinear functions such as the logistic map.

 Demographic model example

 Taking the biological population model as an example x_{n} is a number between zero and one, which represents the ratio of existing population to the maximum possible population.

 This nonlinear difference equation is intended to capture two effects: